jgardella/rust-git/docs/src/3-staging/staging.md

 With the index implemented for the `add` command, implementing `rm`, `mv`, and `restore` should be quite straightforward, just making changes to/using that index.

 For now, I'll just implement `restore` with very basic functionality, to restore files in the working directory from the index.
 I will add further functionality once commits and branches are implemented.

+The `write-tree` command adds Git tree objects to the Git object store based on the current index.
+Efficient implementation relies on the Git index being maintained in special sorted order: https://stackoverflow.com/questions/72128688/how-git-write-tree-works-internally